How to Make Putty – Easy Homemade Putty Recipe

 2. Put the four cups of water in a large glass measuring cup or bowl.
 Add the Borax and stir it in.
 Let the water sit for a minute until it clears, and you can see some of the borax laying at the bottom which is the way it should look.

 3. Use the stirrer to give the water a gentle, quick stir to get it moving a bit, and quickly add glue.
 Hold the glue container above the water about 12 inches and squeeze it while moving the bottle back and forth a bit.
 It’ll look like long threads in the water.
 After you put in about 1-2 tablespoons, quickly use your skewer to gather the glue into a lump and lift it out of the water.
-Squeeze out the extra water from your putty, dry your hands off, and then knead it a few seconds.
-If it still feels sticky, dip it into the water for about 2 seconds and squeeze it out and knead it again.
+Squeeze out the extra water from your putty, dry your hands off, and then knead it for a few seconds.
+If it still feels sticky, dip it into the water for about 2 seconds squeeze it out, and knead it again.

 4. Repeat step 3 using your colored glues.
 Reuse the same water/borax solution you already made.